boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 ; Controls the presence of optional parameters such as ; excess and peak rates.
-; Settting these parameters to false means that excess and ; peak parameters are not supplied in the policy.
+; Setting these parameters to false means that excess and ; peak parameters are not supplied in the policy.
 ; These control bits may not be required for protocols with ; built-in mechanisms to parse objects even with